karthikkathiresh/tp/docs/team/alsonsim.md

 **Technical Implementation:**
 - Added an overloaded constructor to `DispenseCommand` using a sentinel value (`NO_CUSTOMER = -1`) to distinguish linked and unlinked dispenses without nullable primitives or autoboxing overhead.
-- Implemented a pre-decrement validation sequence: medication index → stock sufficiency → customer index.
+- Implemented a pre-decrement validation guard sequence (quantity, inventory state, medication index, expiry, stock sufficiency, customer index, and allergy conflict).
 This ordering ensures no state is modified if any validation fails, preserving atomicity between the stock update and the customer history write.
 - Updated `Parser` to detect and extract the optional `/c` flag.
 - Wrote 4 new JUnit tests covering customer linking, confirmation output, invalid customer index rollback, and the no-customer baseline (10 tests total, all passing).